Chandrettan Evideya: Production

 The film was jointly produced by Sameer Thahir, Shyju Khalid and Ashiq Usman under the banner of Hand Made Filmz.
-Vedhicka was initially cast to play one among the female leads alongside Dileep and Anusree but later she backed out because of her busy schedule and later Namitha Pramod was roped in for that role.
+Vedhika was initially cast to play one among the female leads alongside Dileep and Anusree but later she backed out because of her busy schedule and later Namitha Pramod was roped in for that role.
 The film also stars KPAC Lalitha in a pivotal role.
 The official trailer for the movie was released on 10 April 2015.

 Soundtrack

 The film's soundtrack contains 2 songs, all composed by Prashant Pillai and Lyrics by Santhosh Varma.